WRKW

-WRKW (99.1 FM) is a commercially licensed radio station, licensed to Ebensburg, Pennsylvania.
-The station is owned by Seven Mountains Media and maintains studios and offices at 109 Plaza Drive in Johnstown.
-WRKW operates at the federally assigned effective radiated power of 50,000 watts, and transmits from a facility at 480 Tower Road in Summerhill, Pennsylvania.
+WRKW (99.1 FM) is a commercially-licensed radio station that is licensed to Ebensburg, Pennsylvania.
+Owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, it maintains studios and offices at 109 Plaza Drive in Johnstown.
+It operates at the federally-assigned, effective radiated power of 50,000 watts, and transmits from a facility at 480 Tower Road in Summerhill, Pennsylvania.

-To boost its signal, WRKW simulcasts on W230BK, a 175 watt translator on 93.9 FM licensed to serve Johnstown.
-The station is related to WRKY-FM "Rocky 104.9" in Altoona, Pennsylvania, as they are both owned by Forever Media.
+To boost its signal, WRKW simulcasts on W230BK, a 175-watt translator on 93.9 FM that is licensed to serve Johnstown.
+The station is related to WRKY-FM "Rocky 104.9" in Altoona, Pennsylvania; both are owned by Seven Mountains Media.

 History

 The beginning

 For much of its existence, WRKW was known as WIYQ, first signing on the air as WEND-FM on July 15, 1962 from studios on Center Street in downtown Ebensburg, its licensed community.
 The station, along with its like-named AM sister station was founded by Cary H. Simpson, who also founded the Allegheny Mountain Network based in Tyrone just 11 years before.
 This station originally broadcast on the frequency of 103.9 FM, but moved to 99.1 in 1966, which brought a power increase to 10,000 watts.

 Years later, as Johnstown's economy prospered, the station moved to 1240 Scalp Avenue in Richland Township, where it became more of a regional station serving West Central Pennsylvania.